-8A The Board has not appointed a remuneration committee in view of the size of the requirements relating to nomination in the Articles of Association of the Company.
+- 8A The Board has not appointed a remuneration committee in view of the size of the Company. - 8B The Board has not appointed a nominations committee, particularly due to the requirements relating to nomination in the Articles of Association of the Company.